Overfishing

 PROCEDURE

-Mix the beans and grains into enough bowls to cover each of your groups ahead of time.
+Before the Lesson: Mix the beans and grains into bowls (one bowl for each group)

-Show your class a picture of an Atlantic Cod.
-An adult female cod can lay 220,000 eggs a year per pound of bodyweight!
-That means a large cod could potentially lay millions of eggs.
-Do you think all of those cod eggs become fish?
-Why or why not?
+Begin by showing your class the picture of an Atlantic Cod.
+An adult female cod can lay 220,000 eggs a year per pound of bodyweight (they can weigh up to 77 pounds according to NOAA Fisheries.
+That means a large cod could lay millions of eggs.

-Even before Columbus or the vikings ‘discovered’ North America, Basque fishermen would come to the coast of what is now the United States to catch cod.
-Stories from that time say that fishermen could drop shallow bowls into the water, and when they’d pull them back out they would be full of fish.
-Sailors used to say that you could walk on them, since so many were found in the sea.
+Stories from long ago say that fishermen around Cape Cod could drop baskets into the water, and when they’d pull them back out they would be full of fish.
+Sailors used to say that you could walk across the water since so many were found in the sea.

 Explain that your students are now going to run a simulation to show how fishing affects populations of fish in the ocean.
-Divide your group into partners, or small groups if you’re working with a large class.
+Divide your class into partners.
 One person will be designated as the fisherman for each round, and one person will be in charge of tracking the amount of fish caught.
 Distribute a bowl (the fishing grounds) full of beans (the fish – you can use different dried beans/lentils/grains to represent different fish if you’d like) to each group, along with a small cup (the boat).
 For each round, you will distribute a new tool that the fisherman must use to catch the fish.

 Round 1